Technology / Networking

 How to Enable an Interface on a Cisco Router

 After configuring an IP address for a Cisco router, you will most likely need to enable the interface to be active.
-Cisco routers come with all the interfaces on them shut down out of the box.
-This is for important network safety reasons.
+Cisco routers come with all the interfaces shut down out of the box, which is important for network safety reasons.
 So, the interface you just configured needs to be enabled.

 First, we can verify a Cisco router’s status and configuration using the ‘show run’ command from the configuration console for a Cisco device.
 That command will display all the current information for that device and its interfaces.
 More than likely, the information displayed from that command will be too much to fit on your screen.
 Use the space button to jump through the configuration information.